Finnan haddie

-Popularization
+A Finnan haddie is a haddock that has been cured with the smoke of green wood or peat.
+They are usually said to have originated in Findon, a fishing village south of Aberdeen, though an alternative tradition traces them to Findhorn in Moray.

-Although known and admired in Scotland for a long time, Finnan haddie became a popular food item in London only in the 1830s.
-In earlier times, because of the light smoking that the fish received, it did not have a long shelf life—by most contemporary estimates, at most three days (although some suggested no more than one day).
-Thus, although the fish was often available in Aberdeen "within twelve hours of being [caught]", the distance to London was at that time nearly insurmountable if spoilage was to be avoided.
+Although known and admired in Scotland for a long time, Finnan haddies became a popular food item in London only in the 1830s.
+In earlier times, because of the light smoking that the fish received, they did not have a long shelf life—three days at most, by most contemporaneous estimates (although some suggested no more than one day).
+Thus, although the fish was often available in Aberdeen within twelve hours of being caught, the distance to London was at that time insurmountable if spoilage was to be avoided.
 The fish started making its first appearances in London when shipped by established mail coach, but became widely available with the construction of the railway link connecting Aberdeen to London in the 1840s.
-The association with Findon became strong because of the Aberdeen connection.
-Occasionally, confusion was so deep that Findon was referred to as Findhorn.

-Use in modern cuisine

 Finnan has a long association with the traditional Scottish fish soup Cullen skink, and most old Scottish recipe books cite Finnan haddie as the smoked haddock to be used for this dish.

 The traditional preparation is to roast or grill the whole pieces of fish over high heat.
 Finnan haddie is also often served poached in milk for breakfast and is an important part of traditional kedgeree and the Arnold Bennett omelette.

-In popular culture

-Finnan haddie is used as a sexual double entendre in the Cole Porter song "My Heart Belongs to Daddy", and is mentioned in the Lew Pollack/Sidney D. Mitchell song "At the Codfish Ball", as well as in Otto Preminger's 1953 comedy The Moon Is Blue.
-It was also humorously referenced in the title of the 1942 Warner Brothers cartoon Fin'n Catty, directed by Chuck Jones, as well as the Paramount movie "Finn and Hattie" (1931).